Macrometacorp/docs/docs/akamai/akamai-sdk.md

 </TabItem>
 </Tabs>

-There are other deployment options such as `deployStreamPublisherToEdgeWorker` and `deployStreamAdhocQueryToEdgeWorker` methods:
+There are other deployment options such as `deployStreamPublisherToEdgeWorker` and `deployStreamAdhocQueryToEdgeWorker` methods or API calls:

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">